enasequence/read_docs/faq/runs.rst

 If the MD5 value registered for your read file is incorrect, you can supply a corrected version.
 To do this:

-1. Log into `Interactive Webin <https://www.ebi.ac.uk/ena/submit/sra/>`_
+1. Log into the `Webin Submissions Portal <https://www.ebi.ac.uk/ena/submit/webin/>`_
-2. Switch to the 'Runs' tab
+2. Go to the 'Run Files Report'
-3. Enter the accession of the errored run into the search box
+3. Enter the erroneous run accession into the search field
-4. Click the 'Edit' button for the relevant run (there will be two edit boxes, use the rightmost one)
+4. Identify the run, then select its 'Action' box and choose 'Edit run XML'
+5. You will be presented with the run in XML format: find the ``<FILES>`` block
+6. In the ``<FILES>`` block their may be one or more ``<FILE>`` elements: identify the relevant one by reference to its 'filename' value
-5. Enter the new MD5 value next to the correct file
+7. Remove the checksum value for the errored file(s) and enter the correct one
-6. Click 'Save'
+8. Click 'Save' at the bottom of the pop-up

-The change you have made will require 24 hours to take effect.
+Once completed, your file will be re-validated, usually within 24 hours.

 Calculating the MD5 value you need can be done natively from the command line in Mac/Linux.
 One of the following commands will work, if you supply the correct filename: